joanapazcardoso/cv/README.md

 ## PROFESSIONAL EXPERIENCE
+### Digital Experience & Analytics Manager, EMEA at SERVICENOW - Enterprise Software Company (May 2018 until now) The Netherlands
+When I first started at ServiceNow, I was an Inbound Marketing Manager,  responsible for the strategic planning, execution, and analysis of a set of different digital marketing channels as websites, blogs, social (LinkedIn, Facebook), Programmatic media, and Paid Search.
+My focus was on digital acquisition for the whole EMEA plus the management of 6 websites in 6 different languages.

+Currently,  lead the digital experience for EMEA.
+I'm responsible for a diverse set of key programs for seven websites (.com, .de, .fr, .nl, .es, .co.it, .co.uk), such as International SEO, SEM, UX, personalization, chatbot, webinars, microsites, customer journeys, blogs & localization of marketing materials.
+I also manage the web analytics data & KPI’s for EMEA Digital with a big focus on actionable data & insights to support business decisions and drive team efficiency.

+I’m also responsible for keeping the brand compliance on EMEA digital properties and supporting the launch of all global brand campaigns in the regions.
+Another key part of my work at ServiceNow is team enablement and stakeholder management.

-### Marketing Lead at TALLER DIGITAL BUSINESS - Agile Software Development Company - (October 2014 to May 2016)
+### Marketing Lead at TALLER DIGITAL BUSINESS - Agile Software Development Company - (October 2014 to May 2016) Brazil

 Head of all marketing activities, as events, brand management, digital activation, sales support, reporting, and analytics management for the marketing department.